Cold Sores and Canker Sores

 Mouth sores can also be a symptom of a systemic disorder or disease, so if the pain is severe or sores last longer than two weeks, contact Dr. Walters.

-Canker sores are one or several small white or gray sores with a red border that develop inside the mouth.
-They are not contagious and usually heal on their own after one or two weeks or two.
-Avoiding hot, spicy or acidic foods can prevent the sores from becoming more irritated.
-If you are in a lot of discomfort, or if the canker sore lasts longer than one to two weeks, your dentist can recommend treatment options.
+Canker sores are one or several small white or gray lesions with a red border that develop inside the mouth.
+They are not contagious and usually heal on their own after one or two weeks.
+Avoid hot, spicy, or acidic foods to prevent the sores from becoming more irritated.

 Cold sores, or fever blisters, are fluid-filled blisters that form in groups around the lips, nose or chin.
 They are caused by the herpes simplex virus and are very contagious.
 Once a person is infected, the virus remains in their body and causes occasional cold sore outbreaks.
 Cold sores will generally heal by themselves within a week.